junxit/us-congress-bills-110/bill.md

 ## § 7.
 Definitions for counseling-related programs

 Section 106 of the Housing and Urban Development Act of 1968 (12 U.S.C.
-1701x), as amended by the preceding provisions of this title, is further amended by adding at the end the following new subsection:
+1701x), as amended by the preceding provisions of this Act, is further amended by adding at the end the following new subsection:

-> - **(i)** *Definitions* For purposes of this section:
+> - **(h)** *Definitions* For purposes of this section:
 >   - **(1)** *Nonprofit organization* The term nonprofit organization has the meaning given such term in section 104(5) of the Cranston-Gonzalez National Affordable Housing Act (42 U.S.C.
 12704(5)), except that subparagraph (D) of such section shall not apply for purposes of this section.
 >   - **(2)** *State* The term State means each of the several States, the Commonwealth of Puerto Rico, the District of Columbia, the Commonwealth of the Northern Mariana Islands, Guam, the Virgin Islands, American Samoa, the Trust Territories of the Pacific, or any other possession of the United States.
 >   - **(3)** *Unit of general local government* The term unit of general local government means any city, county, parish, town, township, borough, village, or other general purpose political subdivision of a State.